Britain fully confident in Falklands' security and capability of the three services

-The Falkland Islands Government, working closely with Falklands Conservation, South Atlantic Environmental Research Institution (SAERI), British Antarctic Survey (BAS), UK Centre for Ecology and Hydrology (UKCEH) and the Department for Environment Food and Rural Affairs (Defra), are delighted to see the installation of the first two of four Carbon flux towers.
 Britain remains fully confident in the security of the Falkland Islands and in the capability to defend them underlined a release from the Ministry of Defense, in response to a report in the London media claiming it only relies in a small Royal Navy patrol vessel and four RAF Typhoons to protect the South Atlantic archipelago.

 The report in the Daily Telegraph said the Islands had previously been patrolled by a frigate or destroyer, but this had since been “downgraded” as the last time a major warship had been deployed was Type 23 frigate HMS Portland in 2017.